 Physical fitness is measured in muscular strength, muscular endurance, cardiovascular endurance, flexibility and body composition.
 Calculate your Body Mass Index to see if you’re in a healthy range.
 If you are a healthy adult, the American College of Sports Medicine (ACSM) recommends that you engage in the following weekly routine to achieve and maintain physical fitness.
 Fitness Requirements are different for children and adults.

 Adult Fitness Guidelines

-- Aerobic Exercise: 30 – 60 minutes of moderate-s/intensity exercise (five days per week) or 20 – 60 minutes of vigorous-intensity exercise (three days per week).
+- Aerobic Exercise: 150+ minutes of moderate intensity (or 75+ minutes of vigorous intensity) exercise per week.
 Examples include walking, running, biking, swimming and repetitions of sun salutations.
 Exercise within 55 – 85% of your maximum heart rate (target heart rate zone) for at least 20 to 30 minutes to get the best results from aerobic exercise.
 Calculate your target heart rate.
-To make sure you’re working hard enough, try monitoring your exertion with a wearable heart monitor.
+What’s the difference?
+You can talk easily through moderate activity, but not so much during vigorous.
 To protect your heart, add a 5-minute warm-up and 5-minute cool down.